elugens/hello-javascript/docs/additional-questions/frames-windows/popups-window-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A pop-up window is one of the oldest methods to show an additional document to a user.
 The Window interface's open() method loads the specified resource into the new or existing browsing context (window, &#8249;iframe&#8250; or tab) with the specified name.
-If the name does not exist, a new browsing context gets opened in a new tab or a new window, and the specified resource is loaded.
+If the name does not exist, a new browsing context opens in a new tab or a new window, and the specified resource is loaded.
 The open method takes three parameters: URL, windowName, and windowFeatures.
 The URL is a DOMString that specifies the location of the resource to be loaded.
 This element can be a path or URL to an HTML page, an image file, or any other resource that the browser supports.
 The windowName is a DOMString specifying the browsing context's name (window, &#8249;iframe&#8250; or tab) to load the specified resource; if the name does not indicate an existing context, a new window is created and gives the name specified by windowName.
 The windowFeatures parameter is a DOMString that contains a comma-separated list of window characteristics and their values in the form "name=value".
 These features include settings such as the window's default size and location, as well as whether or not the toolbar is shown.
 The string must not include any spaces.
 Both the windowName and windowFeatures options are optional.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong> Basic Implementation<br /><br />